web-dave/webdave.de/src/assets/posts/cypress.md

 UPDATE angular.json (4333 bytes)
 ```

-### This is where the magic happen
+### This is where the magic happens

-Task e2e is configured in angular.json.
+The task `e2e` is configured in `angular.json`.
 This is rewritten by the `@briebug/cypress-schematic` to use the Cypress functionality.

-The angular.json turns from:
+The `angular.json` turns from:

 ```json
 "e2e": {